NxPKG/khulnasoft-docs/content/analytics/faq/web-analytics/index.md

 ### Can I see server-side analytics by URL?

 Web Analytics only displays client-side analytics.
-All Cloudflare customers who proxy their traffic also get analytics based on traffic at their edge.
+All Khulnasoft customers who proxy their traffic also get analytics based on traffic at their edge.

 Currently, users on Pro, Business, and Enterprise plans get advanced HTTP traffic analytics, which is the only way to see features like a breakdown of traffic by URL based on server-side analytics.